NaiqiangLu/MHWs_SCS_Phytoplankton_biomass_sizes/README.md

 > **Marine Heatwaves Cause Severe Reductions in Phytoplankton Biomass and Promote Community Size Miniaturization in the South China Sea Upwelling Systems**

-The repository is intended to ensure the reproducibility of all analyses and figures presented in the manuscript submitted to **Journal of Geophysical Research: Oceans (JGR Oceans)**.
+The repository is intended to ensure the reproducibility of all analyses and figures presented in the manuscript prepared for **Journal of Geophysical Research: Oceans (JGR Oceans)**.

-All source codes are freely available under the MIT License.
+All MATLAB source codes are freely available under the MIT License.

 ---